 Even if it’s the futon in the rec room… give yourself an oasis to plop down into at night.

 DIY can involve some hard work.
-You may or may not discover muscles in your body that you never knew existed.
+You may discover muscles in your body that you never knew existed.
 Your hands will feel dry and need some TLC.
 You’re likely going to feel exhausted.

 Have a room that’s oasis land, even if it’s multipurpose